Apply for a Grant

 Who can apply?

-Groups founded or led by young women or transgender youth (under 30 years) that are committed to:
+- Groups founded or led by young women or trans* youth (under 30 years) that are committed to:

 - Advancing and defending women’s rights from a feminist perspective;

-- Improving the lives of young women/transgender youth at local, national, regional or international levels;
+- Improving the lives of young women/trans* youth at local, national, regional or international levels;

 - Inclusive organizing, collective action and feminist movement building